wovo/godafoss-c-/readme.md

 THIS IS WORK IN PROGRESS, NOT YET FIT FOR USE except by myself.

-For the brave who want to explore what is here: attic - old stuff, do not look here book - nothing usefull here yet demo - demos of godafoss features documentation - I just started using tex for writing externals - external stuff used by godafoss, for now only my torsor library - here is the library itself tests - tests of the library work - for temporary stuff I am working in
+For the brave who want to explore what is there: attic - old stuff, do not look here book - nothing usefull here yet demo - demos of library features externals - external stuff used by godafoss, for now only my torsor library - here is the library itself tests - tests of library features work - for temporary stuff I am working on